 When telling your visitors what to do next, you have a lot of options.
 You might want them to make a purchase, give you their email address, send you a message, or something else.
 It all depends on your goals and priorities.
 Just make sure to be very clear what action people should take as their next step.

-The about page is where visitors can go to learn more about you, your business, or organization.
+The About page is where visitors can go to learn more about you, your business, or your organization.
 This page should answer:

 - Why should people care?
 How do they benefit from your idea?

 - What makes you or your business different?

 As you might have guessed, the Contact page exists to show visitors how they can contact you.
 This page answers:

 How to turn website visitors into customers and supporters